2015 Data Impact Awards: Coming Soon!

 You have accomplished amazing things with Hadoop, and it’s time to shine a spotlight on your success.
 That's precisely what the annual Data Impact Awards, presented by Cloudera, are for.

 The goal of this program is to recognize organizations running CDH for the applications you’ve built using Hadoop, and for the impact your project is having on the organization, business, and/or society at large.
 Organizations may be nominated by employees, partners, vendors, or peers.
 Nominations and more information about the 2015 awards will be available by May 2015.
 Watch this space!

-The 2014 Data Impact Awards highlight achievements in the following areas:
+The 2014 Data Impact Awards highlighted achievements in the following areas:

 Driving tangible results to an organization, company or industry by empowering new capabilities that generate top-line growth and/or increased competitive advantage, or improving operational efficiencies that result in quantifiable bottom-line savings.